-You want your meetings and retreats to go more smoothly and help you accomplish your goals.
-Sometimes you need an impartial facilitator to make that happen.
+You want your meetings and retreats to go more smoothly and actually accomplish your goals.
+Sometimes you need an outside eye to make that happen.

 I can help you with:

 - Determining the purpose and goals of your meeting;

 - Developing an effective agenda with diverse opportunities for participation;